AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

     * For others, suggest meeting for coffee/lunch or attending a future networking event together.
   * Make it personal: Thank them for their time and include details of the conversation that you enjoyed.

-## Networking resources
+## Networking events

-Networking events:
+Event calendars:
 * [Capital Factory](https://www.capitalfactory.com/events/)
 * [Built In Austin](https://www.builtinaustin.com/events)
 * [Austin Tech Events Network](https://techeventsnetwork.com/cities/austin/)